-(B)CHANGE IN DIRECTORS AND KEY MANAGERIAL PERSONNEL:
+(B) CHANGE IN DIRECTORS AND KEY MANAGERIAL PERSONNEL:

-During the year under review, there was no change in Board of Directors, However, Mr. Deepak Kumar Laddha retired from the position of Company Secretary & Key Managerial Personnel of the Company with the effect from August 08, 2021.
+During the year under review, there was no change in Board of Directors.

-(C)RETIRE BY ROTATION
+(C) RETIRE BY ROTATION

-In terms of the provisions of Section 152 of the Companies Act, 2013, Ms. Talat Kamal (DIN: 06624899), is liable to retire by rotation at the Annual General Meeting of the Company and on being eligible offers herself for reappointment as Director of the Company.
+In terms of the provisions of Section 152 of the Companies Act, 2013, Mr. Sahil Minhaj Khan (DIN: 06624897), is liable to retire by rotation at the Annual General Meeting of the Company and on being eligible offers himself for re-appointment as Director of the Company.